adasMatt/BasicCorePlotForPhys440/README.md

+# BasicCorePlotForPhys440
-# BasicCorePlotForPhys440 - see files within Shared folder here if anything is unclear.
-This example should plot y = x with CorePlot.
+...(see files within Shared folder for more details.
+This example should plot y = x with CorePlot.)

 Start new project as usual